farajayh/wallet-service/README.md

 ## Assumptions
 It is assumed that the e-commerce application has an authentication service that issues authentication tokens for authenticating requests to this service.
-Requests to the service will be checked for authentication token and the token will be validated using the key of the auth service, but that is not covered here.
+Requests to this service will be checked for authentication token and the token will be validated using the key of the auth service, but that is not covered here.

 ## Database ERD
 ![Database_ERD.png](https://github.com/farajayh/wallet-service/blob/main/Database_ERD.png?raw=true)